miriam-alvarado-epi/SSB-tax-evaluation-/README.md

 Study Design

 The analyses use single-group and controlled interrupted time series designs:
-1. Price analyses estimate mean percentage changes in sales-weighted cost per litre using log-transformed OLS regression with Newey-West standard errors.
+1. Price analyses estimate mean percentage changes in sales-weighted cost per litre using log-transformed OLS regression.
-2. Sales analyses estimate mean absolute and relative changes in weekly litres sold using OLS regression with Newey-West standard errors.
+2. Sales analyses estimate mean absolute and relative changes in weekly litres sold using OLS regression.
 3. Controlled analyses use white vinegar as an untaxed, non-beverage control product to strengthen the counterfactual, with volume rescaled.
 4. Relative change estimation uses simulation (1,000 draws) from meta-analytic pooled estimates of absolute effects and counterfactual sales to construct 95% confidence intervals for percentage change.